 Dr. Khoshroo is a chiropractor, certified Active Release Technique (A.R.T.) practitioner, and Graston Technique provider.
-He focuses on Sports Injuries, Motor Vehicle Accident & Whiplash Injuries, Custom Orthotics, Kinesio Taping, REHAB Exercises, and Pregnancy Pain.
+He focuses on Sports Injuries, Motor Vehicle Accident & Whiplash Injuries, Custom Orthotics, Kinesio Taping, REHAB Exercises, shockwave therapy, and Pregnancy Pain.
 He is also the treating chiropractor for the UBC men’s varsity soccer team.

 Dr. Khoshroo provides chiropractic care in North Vancouver at QubeCore Sports & Rehab.

 To read Dr. Khoshroo’s full biography, CLICK HERE

 What is chiropractic care and what do chiropractors do?

 Chiropractic is a regulated health profession that centers on the musculo-skeletal system and nervous system.
 Derived from the Greek words “chiro” and “praxis” meaning “done by hand”, Chiropractic takes a hands-on, proactive approach to health.
 Chiropractors focus on your musculoskeletal (MSK) system and treat the bones, muscles, cartilage, tendons, ligaments, joints and connective tissues that you use every day.
 As MSK experts, chiropractors provide qualified, effective treatment to promote health, alleviate pain and improve your quality of life.

 Improved movement in your neck, shoulders, back and torso

 Correction of gait and foot problems